qtzx06/clarifai/README.md

 1.  **Frontend**: A Next.js application that provides the user interface for uploading papers, viewing concepts, and watching the generated videos.
 2.  **Backend**: A FastAPI server that handles file uploads, orchestrates the analysis and video generation process, and serves the final videos.
 3.  **Agent**: A standalone Python script (`run_agent.py`) that operates in an isolated environment.
 It communicates with the Gemini API to generate Manim scripts and then renders them into video clips.
-This isolation prevents dependency conflicts between Manim and the main backend.
+Said isolation prevents dependency conflicts between Manim and the main backend.

 The backend and agent communicate via a streaming subprocess pipeline, with logs and results sent back to the backend in real-time and then relayed to the frontend over a WebSocket connection.